BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Meta.md

 ## Intuitive summaries
 -
 ## Definitions
+- Relationship of an object from itself to itself
 - Looking at a thing from itself from an outsider perspective
 - Self-reference
 - Transcendence